 For those riding less technical, mellower terrain this stem could be a great way to drop some weight off your 100mm XC bike.
 For charging down rougher trails on 160mm enduro machines it seems a bit too light-duty, and even if it’s all in my head I’d rather not take the chance of overriding this ultralight stem.
 The Wren Sports alloy stems come in gloss black and sell for $59.99 USD.

 When the Wren Stems came in, I was in the middle of piecing together my recent Otso Voytek build.
 I wasn’t quite sure what length stem I needed, so it was nice to have a selection to pull from.
 Ultimately, I ended up going with the 50mm (center) rather than the 40mm that I started with or the 60mm.
 That combined with the longer reach of the medium Voytek proved to be the magic number.
 For what it’s worth, all of the stems measured within 1-2g of the claimed weights on the Wren site.
 Not bad.

 To get right to the point, in my opinion T20 bolts just don’t cut it.
 Fortunately, Wren seems to agree.
-Before I had even voiced my concerns, they had already made a running change to T25 Torx bolts.
-Problem solved.
-That should make it a lot easier to install and adjust, not to mention ensure that you have the right tool on your multi-tool.
+Before I had even voiced my concerns, they (claimed) they had already made a running change to T25 Torx bolts.
+However, their website still lists the stems as having a T20 Torx bolt.

 I will say though, that once I got the stem settled in it performed admirably for such a light weight.
 It never felt flexy, though I probably never pushed it past the “aggressive trail” segment in terms of riding.
 I’d agree that riders really pushing the limits of enduro may want to go with something more burly (though they are certified for Mountain/Enduro use for ISO purposes), but for XC, Trail, and other users looking for a super light stem that is also super affordable, the Wren

 is worth a look broken.